 It’s confirmed: your child got bit by something.

 Bug bites can range from irritating to dangerous.
-To spot the difference, Chicago Parent talked with Illinois-based pediatricians and dermatologists about the most regular offenders, prevention and treatment tips and other need-to-knows.
+To spot the difference, Chicago Parent talked with Illinois-based pediatricians and dermatologists about the most regular offenders, prevention, treatment tips and other need-to-knows.

 Most common bugs that bite in Illinois